$\Upsilon$ suppression at forward rapidity in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

-A strong suppression of the \upsis state in \pbpb collisions with respect to properly scaled measurements in pp collisions has been observed at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV by ALICE \cite{Abelev:2014nua} and CMS \cite{Chatrchyan:2012lxa,Khachatryan:2016xxp} in the rapidity ranges $2.5<y<4$ and $|y|<2.4$, respectively.
-The \upsis nuclear modification factor $R_{\rm AA}$ is quantified as the ratio of the \upsis yield in nucleus--nucleus collisions to the production cross section in pp collisions times the nuclear overlap function \taa obtained via the Glauber model~\cite{Miller:2007ri,Loizides:2017ack}.
-The suppression increases with the centrality of the collision, reaching about 60\% and 80\% for the most central collisions at mid-~\cite{Khachatryan:2016xxp} and forward rapidity~\cite{Abelev:2014nua}, respectively.
+The \upsis nuclear modification factor $R_{\rm AA}$ is quantified as the ratio of the \upsis yield in nucleus--nucleus collisions to the production cross section measured in pp collisions scaled by the nuclear overlap function \taa.
+The latter is obtained via the Glauber model~\cite{Miller:2007ri,Loizides:2017ack}.
+A strong suppression of the \upsis state in \pbpb collisions has been observed at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV by ALICE \cite{Abelev:2014nua} and CMS \cite{Chatrchyan:2012lxa,Khachatryan:2016xxp} in the rapidity ranges $2.5<y<4$ and $|y|<2.4$, respectively.
+The suppression increases with the centrality of the collision, reaching about 60\% and 80\% for the most central collisions at mid~\cite{Khachatryan:2016xxp} and forward rapidity~\cite{Abelev:2014nua}, respectively.
 Moreover, the \upsiss suppression reaches about 90\% and for \upsisss data are compatible with a complete suppression \cite{Khachatryan:2016xxp}.
 As a function of \pt the \upsis \raa, measured for $p_{\rm T}<20$ GeV/$c$ by CMS~\cite{Khachatryan:2016xxp}, is compatible with a constant value.
 When considering the $y$-dependence resulting from the comparison of ALICE and CMS results, there is an indication for a stronger suppression at forward $y$.
 Transport models \cite{Zhou:2014kka,Du:2017qkv} as well as an anisotropic hydro-dynamical model \cite{Krouppa:2017jlg} fairly reproduce the experimental observations of CMS, while they tend to overestimate the $R_{\rm AA}$ values measured by ALICE.

 The bottomonium suppression due to the QGP should be disentangled from the suppression due to Cold Nuclear Matter (CNM) effects, such as the nuclear modification of the parton distribution functions due to shadowing \cite{Eskola:1998df,Eskola:2009uj}, as well as parton energy loss \cite{Arleo:2012rs}.
 These effects on the bottomonium production were studied in \ppb collisions by ALICE \cite{Abelev:2014oea} and LHCb \cite{Aaij:2014mza}, who reported for the \upsis a nuclear modification factor slightly lower than unity at forward rapidity and compatible with unity at backward rapidity, although with significant uncertainties.
 Recently, ATLAS results indicate a significant suppression of the \upsis for $p_{\rm T}$ $<$ 40 GeV/$c$ around mid-rapidity~\cite{Aaboud:2017cif}.
 Additional measurements at forward/backward rapidity with higher statistics, are needed to fully constrain the models and perform a meaningful extrapolation of CNM effects to \pbpb collisions.